simonjellvert/nercia_e-commerse/README.md

 ## Business Model

-The Business Model is B2C, meaning that the company sells products to customers only.
+The Business Model is B2B, meaning that the company sells products to company customers only.
-It focuses on individual transactions only.

 ---

 ## Web marketing

-in order for this webshop to attract visitors, Nercia's marketing department needs to do a good job with web marketing.
+In order for this webshop to attract visitors, Nercia's marketing department needs to do a good job with web marketing.

 1. Newsletters